ibrahimbutt/ibrahimbutt.xyz/src/pages/posts/2017-11-01/ricing.md

 ## Known Issues

 The xrandr setting needs to be set on each boot if you're using startx.
 Therefore, I've added it as an `exec_always` in the i3 config.
 Refresh i3 to apply it on each boot.
 I'm currently in the process of figuring this out.
-If you have any other issues, feel free to raise it on here..
+If you have any other issues, feel free to raise it on the [repository](https://github.com/IbrahimButt/direwolf-arch-rice).